microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-05 - Advanced AI recommendations/Feature 1 - Get Generative AI recommendation/User Story 1 - Get Gen AI recommendation.md

 <br/>

 #### 5. Build Unit Test for Recommendation Engine
-Given that this functionality is complex we will want to be able to test the code outside of the larger application.
+This functionality is a bit complex so we will want to be able to test the code outside of the larger application.
 A quick way to do this is to add a test function in the same file and if the developer "runs" this file instead of the app.py file, they will get the recommendation engine test function to run.
 To do this we need to add the following code to the end of the file `recommendation_engine.py` to test the recommendation engine:

 ```python
 async def test_recommendation_engine():